mshumko/mshumko.github.io/_pages/about.md

   - /about.html
 ---

 I recently earned my physics PhD from Montana State University (MSU) in Bozeman, Montana working with Dr. John Sample.
+This fall, after I hike the Pacific Crest Trail, I will start working at NASA Goddard Space Flight Center - supported by The NASA Postdoctoral Program fellowship.

-Broadly, I study energetic particle precipitation into Earth's atmosphere.
-My PhD research focused on a type of particle precipitation into the atmopshere called microbursts, a sub-second intense impulse of electrons obseved in low Earth orbit, upper atmosphere, and recently inside the radiation belts.
-Microbursts have been estimated to deplete the outer radiation belt electrons as quickly as a few hours and may affect atmospheric chemistry.
+I study energetic particle precipitation from space into Earth's atmosphere using multi-spacecraft missions.
+With multiple measurements made nearby it is possible to study a variety of transient and persistent particle precipitation phenomena that is impossible with a single spacecraft.
+My PhD research focused on a type of transient electron precipitation into the atmopshere called microbursts, a sub-second intense impulse of electrons obseved in low Earth orbit, upper atmosphere, and recently inside the radiation belts.
+Microbursts have been estimated to deplete the outer radiation belt electrons as quickly as a few hours and affect atmospheric chemistry.
 My work on microbursts is highlighted in the [Publications](/publications/) section.

+For my postdoctorial research I am studying a form of persistent precipitation called curtains.
+Curtains were recently discovered and not much is known about them.
+The little we do know include: curtains can persist for at least 65 seconds, and they are very small.
+So small, in fact, that a spacecraft will typically cross one in about a second, roughly ten kilometers in low Earth orbit.

 I am immersed in studying in-situ energetic particle data taken by the FIREBIRD-II CubeSats, and data from various other missions such as NASA's Van Allen Probes and AeroCube-6 missions.
 I spend my time doing data analysis, and modeling to link observations to our best guess at reality.
 More specifics describing my current work and work-related interests are in the [Research](/research/) section.